-DDNE with the input sequence varying from 2 to 4, and then generate adversarial examples with $\gamma=10$.
-The results are shown in Fig. 4, where we can see that, indeed, the performance of TGA-Gre increases more or less as n_s increases, indicating that larger n_s offers more precise gradient information so that TGA-
+We compare the attack performance of TGA-Gre on the six datasets with respect to different n_s .
+In particular, we first apply DDNE with the input sequence varying from 2 to 4, and then generate adversarial examples with $\gamma = 10$.
+The results are shown in Fig. 4, where we can see that, indeed, the performance of TGA-Gre increases more or less as n_s increases, indicating that larger n_s offers more precise gradient information so that TGA-Gre could be more effective.
+In the mean while, the AML also increases.

-Fig. 5.
-The performance of TGA-Gre and TGA-Tra under gradient disturbance.

-Gre could be more effective.
-In the mean while, the \mathcal{AML} also increases.
 One possible reason is that the increase of n_s expands the solution space and TGA-Gre needs to modify more links to make successful attacks.
 Different from the performance on the other datasets, the attack performance increase slightly when applying TGA-Gre to DNC and LKML as n_s increases.
-We argue that it is because larger n_s makes DDNE more robust on these two datasets and $\gamma=10$ is not enough for TGA-Gre to attack on some specific links.
-Actually, the performance of TGA-Gre will increase if we set $\gamma=15$.
+We argue that it is because larger n_s makes DDNE more robust on these two datasets and $\gamma = 10$ is not enough for TGA-Gre to attack on some specific links.
+Actually, the performance of TGA-Gre will increase if we set $\gamma = 15$.

-5.4.3 Adding-link Attack
+5.4.3 Adding-Link Attack

 In social networks, it is considered that deleting links is of higher social cost than adding.
 Moreover, temporal networks may also have multiple interactions between a pair of nodes.
 Therefore, deleting one link on a snapshot always removes all the corresponding interactions in the given interval.
 And some links may be too important to be deleted in real scenarios.
 Due to this gap between the cost of deleting and adding links, we would like to investigate how the attack performance of TGA-Gre will be influenced if we just add, rather than rewire, links to the original networks.
 The results are presented in Table 4, where we find that the performance of TGA-Gre slightly decrease when we perform the attack only by adding links.
-Such results indicate that, in certain cases, we can perform the cheap attack on DNLP by only adding a small number of links, at the cost of losing a little bit attack performance.
+Such results indicate that,